Alligatorweed

 Is Alligator weed Good or Bad for my Pond?

-Alligatorweed is an invasive plant and is non-native to the United States.
+Alligatorweed is an invasive plant and is not native to the United States.
 This plant grows in thick dense mats along the edges of a pond.
 The mats make it very difficult for wildlife to reach the shoreline of the pond or lake.

 Alligator weed can be damaging to the overall ecosystem of the pond, affecting both plants and animals.
 Facilitating the growth of alligatorweed is strongly discouraged as it is an invasive species.